 We aim to provide a well balanced programme with 10 lectures a year.
-These are held in Hersham Village Hall on the second Thursday of the month at 2.30 pm.
+These are held at All Saints Church Hall, 13 Queens Road, Hersham KT12 5LU, on the second Thursday of the month at 2.30 pm.
 Our lectures are followed by a cup of tea for those who would like to stay.

 - 2017 Lecture Programme